candacephuong/Projects_DeepLearning/README.md

 Note: This is a binary classification problem, as in there are only two output of this model: 0 or 1 (whether the student is admitted or not), so we will apply the ``` binary_crossentropy ``` as the minimizing loss function, while choosing ``` adam_max ``` as the popular optimizer.

-The output here that we're getting is the accuracy rate, representing how accurate the model I built is.
+The output here that we're getting is the accuracy rate, representing how accurately the model predicts.

 **Fourth: Model training**